EdwinCoder85/EdwinCoder85/README.md

 <h1 align="center">Hi 👋, I'm Edwin Amaranto</h1>
-<h3 align="justify">I am a Systems and Informatics Engineer, and a graduate of the Full-Stack Web Development Program at ACADEMLO.
+<h3 align="justify">I am a Systems and Informatics Engineer, and a :mortar_board: graduate of the Full-Stack Web Development Program at ACADEMLO.
 I work as a Frontend Programmer with experience in various web projects using technologies such as React, Redux, Tailwind, NodeJs, Sequelize, and PostgreSQL.
 I have deployed projects on GitHub, GitLab, Netlify, and fl0, specializing in emerging frontend technologies and adhering to good programming practices🌟.</h3>

 <br>